mulesoft-labs/exchange-documentation-samples/template/README.md

 # Mule Application Template

-This application demonstrates how to publish a simple Mule Application Template to Exchange using Exchange Maven Facade v3 API.
-It's similar to the Mule Application project but in this case it's published as type 'Template'.
-Exchange defines 'Templates' as Packaged integration patterns built on best practices to address common use cases.
+This application demonstrates how to publish a simple Mule application template to Exchange using the Exchange Maven Facade API version 3.
+It's similar to the Mule application project, but in this example the asset type is 'Template'.
+Exchange *Templates* are packaged integration patterns built on best practices to address common use cases.

-### How to publish to Exchange
+## Publish to Exchange

-1. Make sure you have executed the `grep` command explained in the root [README.md](../README.md) file of this repository
+1. Execute the `grep` command explained in the root [README.md](../README.md) file of this repository.
-2. Execute the following command in your console
+2. Execute:

 ```
 mvn clean deploy -DskipTests
 ```

-3. If everything is ok you’ll get:
+Successful execution produces output similar to this:

 ```
 [INFO]   ------------------------------------------------------------
 [INFO]   Publication status: completed